davnotdev/rust_arduino_uno_template/README.md

 - Clone this repo.
 - Delete `init` and this file.
 - Modify Cargo.toml.
-- Switch to rust nightly if you haven't alread.
+- Switch to rust nightly if you haven't already.
 - Enjoy!

 ## Usage